 Learn More Abour Our:

 USC Annenberg faculty members are among the top scholars and professionals in their fields.
 They include renowned researchers, Pulitzer Prize and Emmy Award winning journalists, and leaders in fields including law, education, publishing, government, advertising and public relations.
 Students at USC Annenberg learn from the best and graduate with a range of experiences and contacts that will be of great value throughout their careers.

 All undergraduate communication majors are required to meet with a USC Annenberg undergraduate adviser each semester to review degree requirements and plan their communication major progress.
 Students must use their USC email accounts to receive advisement and academic information.

 The USC Annenberg Career Development Office provides internship and job listings, job fairs, résumé and career workshops, and one-on-one counseling to aid both students and alumni in their search for a fulfilling career.

 Annenberg Connects engages the local community to strengthen current programs and identifies potential new opportunities for partnerships while working with our faculty, staff, and students to build curricular programming that incorporates and promotes civic and community engagement.

 USC Annenberg International Programs

-USC Annenberg sponsors international undergraduate study abroad programs in exciting cities around the globe.
+USC Annenberg sponsors international undergraduate study abroad programs and graduate intership programs in exciting cities around the globe.
 Each of the programs provides students with a once-in-a-lifetime opportunity to gain international experience in their chosen field of study.